Using the Fretboard Chart Generator

 Guitars With Extra Strings

-In addition to the regular six-string guitar fretboard, you can create fretboard charts for uklele or bass by only entering four notes in the tuning field - one for each string.
+Beyond the regular 6-string guitar fretboard, you can create fretboard charts for bass or ukelele by entering just 4 notes in the tuning field - one for each string.
 You can even map the notes on the neck those extra-wide, extended-range guitars that have more than six strings.
-The legendary two string bass?
-Prog rock fan with an eight string guitar?
+The legendary 2-string bass?
+Prog rock fan with an 8-string guitar?
 Not a problem.
 The tool can create a fretboard diagram for any number of strings.

 You can even create a diagram that shows the notes along a single string if you want to.